OFFERINGS

 Have you ever wondered who is singing those love songs in the tree canopy, discreetly building a nest in your backyard, or scolding potential predators who have ventured too close for comfort?
 In this workshop we will be attuning our sense of hearing to the songs and calls of birds and what they are communicating with each other.
 Combining observation of birds’ vocalizations, behavior and movement patterns, we can deepen our understanding of the language of birds and what they have to teach us about the natural world.
 Come prepared to identify several different species by their songs and calls, and to gain deeper insight into the natural world through bird behavior and their language.
 All adults and all levels are welcome.

-Visit Vermont Wilderness School for more information or to register.
+Visit Vermont Wilderness School for more information or to register for either or both of these workshops.

 ~~~~~~~~~~~~~~~~~~~~~~~~